 System image backup works as follows:

 - Backup software creates a block-level copy of the disk.

 - If the disk contains several partitions, each partition is then saved as a single file, an image.

 - The software adds a copy of a boot sector and disk configuration data to images.

-Image backup technology can be helpful in cases of hardware or software failure, disaster recovery, or any malware attack.
+Image-based backup solutions can be helpful in cases of hardware or software failure, disaster recovery, or any malware attack.
 Speaking of less disastrous situations, you may need system image backup if you would like to switch to different hardware keeping the same system settings and configuration.

 The greatest advantage of system image backup is a faster recovery of entire systems.
 The faster you restore your data, the sooner you can get back to business operations.
 (Check out our article to learn more about common backup recovery mistakes.)